megan-gwynn/JavaLab4/README.md

 # JavaLab4
-A lab assignment demonstrating the use of classes and objects in Java
+A lab assignment demonstrating the use of classes, objects and inheritance in Java